 "For those that do daily intense athletic activities or exercise, you may want to wash hair after each workout," said Jackson.
 "Instead, simply do a quick hair rinse.
 Hair is not meant to be washed every day.
 You don’t want to overwash because it will dry out your hair.
 Rather, the goal of shampoo is to clarify your scalp and slightly clean your hair."

-On those in-between days, use talc-free GRO Dry Shampoo to refresh strands without lathering up.
+On those in-between days, use cruelty-free GRO Dry Shampoo to refresh strands without lathering up.

 Do Start With Very Wet Hair

 "Make sure hair is as wet as humanly possible before using shampoo and conditioner," said Jackson.
 "If it’s super dirty and not wet enough, then you'll use more shampoo than necessary.
 Thoroughly rinse all product out before applying conditioner."

 Don't Go Overboard With Conditioner

 “Conditioning should be applied based on your length, typically from midshaft to ends," said Jackson.
 "Use less conditioner, especially with shorter or fine hair.
 You can always go back and add more conditioner if needed, rather than having to rewash your hair completely.”

 What feels good on your body may not be the right temperature on your hair.
 Use lukewarm water as opposed to a steaming hot shower when it's a hair wash day.